sagifa/connecteam-ssr/README.md

 If you give me the chance, I would like to try my skills in responsive design.

-In addition, I want to use the scroll button on hero section to collapse and un-collapse the other other sections and footers
+In addition, I want to use the scroll button on hero section to collapse and un-collapse the other sections and footers